davosmith/moodle-block_dndupload/README.txt

 Once installed on a course, this block allows you to drag and drop files directly from your desktop onto a course and have them appear as resouces on that course.

-This is an EXPERIMENTAL PROOF OF CONCEPT block that should NOT be installed on a production system.
-It is not guarenteed to be secure (in fact, I can almost promise that it is unsecure).
-I cannot promise it will work on your site and it will certainly not work with all browsers.

 This block only works in Moodle 2.0 and above.
 It has been tested with Firefox 5, Chromium 14 and Chrome 12 (all running on Ubunutu 11.04).
-It has no chance of working in IE, so don't bother trying (it may star working with IE10 or later, depending on MS implementing some key features of HTML 5).
+It has no chance of working in IE, so don't bother trying (it may start working with IE10 or later, depending on MS implementing some key features of HTML 5).
 It has only been tested with the 'Topic' course format.

 ==Installation==